marhali/gitlab-mr-labeler/README.md

 Regular expressions must be defined using the [JavaScript flavor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions).
 The format must therefore correspond to the following pattern: `/PATTERN/OPTIONAL_FLAGS` (regular expression literal).
+For most use cases you should always supply the `m` flag to enable multi-line matching.

 ```json5
 // .gitlab/gitlab-mr-labeler.config.json